Skip to main content

 WebSocket

 m4trix focuses on SSE (request → stream response).
 For bidirectional WebSocket, you would need to adapt the event plane or use a separate WebSocket layer.
-The useSocketConversation hook in @m4trix/core/react can work with WebSocket backends when your server exposes a compatible protocol.
+The useSocketConversation hook in @m4trix/react can work with WebSocket backends when your server exposes a compatible protocol.

 Backpressure